JOB SERVICE SPECIALIST II

 Baltimore, MD 21201

+If you have any questions about this recruitment, please contact the Maryland Department of Labor at 410-230-6300.
+The MD State Application Form can be found online.
 Department of Labor, Licensing and Regulation is an equal opportunity employer.
-It is policy of DLLR that all persons have equal opportunity and access to employment opportunities, services, and facilities without regard to race, religion, color, sex, age, national origin or ancestry, marital status, parental status, sexual orientation, disability or veteran status.
+It is the policy of DLLR that all persons have equal opportunity and access to employment opportunities, services, and facilities without regard to race, religion, color, sex, age, national origin or ancestry, marital status, parental status, sexual orientation, disability or veteran status

 Click on a link below to apply for this position:

 |Fill out the Supplemental Questionnaire and Application NOW using the Internet.|

 |View and print the Supplemental Questionnaire.||This recruitment requires completion of a supplemental questionnaire.
 You may view and print the supplemental questionnaire here.|

 |Apply via Paper Application.||You may also download and complete the Paper Application here.|